Pruning Edges and Gradients to Learn Hypergraphs from Larger Sets: Experiments

-The \emph{intrinsic} complexity of finding a convex hull for a $d$-dimensional set of $n$ points is in $\mathcal{O}(n\log(n)+n^{\floor{\frac{d}{2}}})$ \citep{chazelle1993optimal}.
+\paragraph{Effects of increasing (time) complexity.} The \emph{intrinsic} complexity of finding a convex hull for a $d$-dimensional set of $n$ points is in $\mathcal{O}(n\log(n)+n^{\floor{\frac{d}{2}}})$ \citep{chazelle1993optimal}.
 This scaling behavior offers an interesting opportunity to study the effects of increasing (time) complexity on model performance.
-The intrinsic time complexity of the convex hull problem signifies that any solution scales super-linearly with the input set size.
-Since our learned model is not an exact solution, the implications of the complexity become less clear.
+The time complexity implies that \emph{any} algorithm for convex hull finding scales super-linearly with the input set size.
+Since our learned model is not considered an algorithm that (exactly) solves the convex hull problem, the implications become less clear.
 In order to assess the relevancy of the problem's complexity for our approach, we examine the relation between the number of refining steps and increases in the intrinsic resource requirement.
-The following experiments are all performed with standard BPTT, in order to not introduce additional hyperparameters that may affect the conclusions.
+The following experiments are all performed with standard backprop, in order to not introduce additional hyperparameters that may affect the conclusions.